carlgira/dreambooth-webui/README.md

 ```

 ## Install & Run
 To install and run dreambooth you need to execute the start script.
-It will check for the dependencies, create a python env, install the dependencies and run the flask server.
+It will check for the requirements, create a python env, install the dependencies and run the flask server.
 ```
 sh start.sh
 ```